 Sometimes, the touristy attractions draw a crowd for valid reasons.
+The theory around the blarney stone, of course, is that kissing it rewards you with “the gift of the gab”.
 Although, when we told friends and family that we were going to go kiss the blarney stone, they all agreed that neither of us needed help in that department.

-The blarney stone, is of course, located in Blarney Castle, about 8km northwest of Cork.
+The blarney stone, is located in Blarney Castle, about 8km northwest of Cork.
 We decided that the best course of action was to show up to the castle just before opening time.
-We suspected that the blarney stone probably gets hosed off and scrubbed very night, or before the next group of tourists arrive in the morning.
+We suspected that they probably hose off and scrub the blarney stone every night, or before the next group of tourists arrive in the morning.
 Either way, we wanted to increase our chances of pressing our lips on a relatively clean stone.

 The first building on this site was built in the 10th Century, and constructed out of timber.
 Around 1210 a stone structure replaced it, which was later demolished.
-Blarney Castle, as you see it now, was built in 1446, by the McCarthys of Muskerry.
+The McCarthys of Muskerry built Blarney Castle, as you see it now, in 1446.

 The castle was attacked during the Irish Confederate Wars, and seized in 1646.
 But after the Restoration, the castle once again became property of the McCarty family.
 Ownership changed hands numerous times over the following years.

 The castle sits on an 8-meter rock cliff.
 This same rock was quarried for the construction of the castle.